ChildrenOfUr/authServer/README.md

 authServer
 ==========

-The login/authentication server for CoU
+The login/authentication server for CoU.

-This was split off from the main CoU server for reasons of stability and seperation of tasks.
+This was split off from the main CoU server for reasons of stability and separation of tasks.